Year 3

 Welcome to Year 3!

-We hope you had a lovely half term break and are ready for more learning in year 3 with lots of new things to learn.
+We hope you had a lovely Christmas break and are ready for more learning in year 3 with lots of new things to learn.

 Start time - 8:40am Pick up time - 3:15pm